Williams Companies Inc.

 Company News

-Kayne Anderson Energy Infrastructure Fund reported $2.3 billion in net assets as of August 31, 2025, with a net asset value per share of $13.82.
-The fund's investment portfolio is primarily focused on Midstream Energy Companies, with top holdings including Williams Companies, Enterprise Products Partners, and Energy Transfer LP.
+Kayne Anderson Energy Infrastructure Fund reported net assets of $2.3 billion as of November 30, 2025, with a net asset value per share of $13.79.
+The fund's investments are primarily in Midstream Energy Companies, with top holdings including Williams Companies, Enterprise Products Partners, and MPLX LP.

 EnerCom will host its 30th Anniversary Energy Investment Conference from August 17-20, 2025, featuring Andrew Rapp, Senior Advisor at the U.S. Department of Energy, as the keynote speaker.
 The conference will bring together energy companies, investors, and industry professionals to discuss operational and financial strategies.